 To maximize the lifespan of your dental crown, follow these essential care tips:

-• Avoid chewing hard foods like ice, hard candy, and nuts that could damage the crown.
+- Avoid chewing hard foods like ice, hard candy, and nuts, as they can damage the crown.

-• Limit stain-causing foods and drinks like coffee, tea, and red wine to keep porcelain crowns looking natural.
+- Limit stain-causing foods and drinks, such as coffee, tea, and red wine, to keep porcelain crowns looking natural.

 These simple steps can help your dental crowns last longer and prevent premature replacements or additional restorations.